Brunch & Batter

 Instructions

-• In a large bowl, or serving platter, arrange the sliced tomatoes on bottom.
+• In a large bowl or serving platter, arrange the sliced tomatoes on the bottom.
 Top with the cherry tomatoes and peaches, spreading evenly.

-1 tomato, sliced, 1 dry pint (about 2½ cups) cherry or grape tomatoes, halved, 1-2 peaches, sliced into wedges
+1 tomato, sliced , 1 dry pint (about 2½ cups) cherry or grape tomatoes, halved, 1-2 medium peaches, sliced into wedges

 • Tear the burrata and place evenly over the tomatoes and peaches.
 Scatter the basil and thyme over the top.
 Season with salt and pepper.
 Drizzle with olive oil and balsamic vinegar, adding more if needed (don't saturate the salad, just enough to coat it).
 Serve immediately with honey and a lemon wedge on the side, if using.

-8 oz. burrata cheese, room temperature, 2-3 tablespoon olive oil, 1 tablespoon balsamic vinegar or glaze, ¼ cup torn fresh basil, 1 tablespoon fresh thyme, Kosher salt and fresh ground pepper to taste, honey or lemon for drizzling
+8 ounces burrata cheese, room temperature, 2-3 tablespoon olive oil, plus more if needed, 1 tablespoon balsamic vinegar or glaze, plus more if needed, ¼ cup torn fresh basil, 1 tablespoon fresh thyme, kosher salt and fresh ground pepper to taste, honey or lemon for drizzling

 Nutrition*